gertscha/dotfiles/neovim/.config/nvim/README.md

 <leader>g               Open fugitive window

 // while inside the fugitive buffer g?
-Show the help with all the key binds gq                      Close the fugitive buffer s                       Stage (add) the file under the cursor s                       Stage the hunk selected in visual mode
+Show the help with all the keybinds gq                      Close the fugitive buffer s                       Stage (add) the file under the cursor s                       Stage the hunk selected in visual mode